ballerina-platform/module-ballerinax-wso2.mi/README.md

 For example,

 ```
-@mi:ConnectorInfo {}
+@mi:Operation {}
 public function gpa(xml rawMarks, xml credits) returns xml {
    // Your logic to calculate the GPA
 }
 ```

-Ballerina function that contains `@mi:ConnectorInfo` annotation maps with a component in Ballerina connector.
+Ballerina function that contains `@mi:Operation` annotation maps with a component in Ballerina connector.

 ### Generate the connector